Daranya/Java-Group-Projects---Group-2/README.md

 This project simulates an energy management system where daily logs are generated for each energy source, charging station, and the system as a whole.
 The project supports operations like creating, moving, deleting, and archiving log files.

 ## Features
-● Person 1: Manages log files (creating, moving, archiving, and deleting).
+● Monica Ponnappadhas Santhini: Manages log files (creating, moving, archiving, and deleting).
 Create a Log: Creates a log file named StationA_Solar_log_<date>.txt in the logs/ folder.

-● Person 2: Manages the metadata (updating it for every file operation).
+● Arthisree saraswathi rajamanickam: Manages the metadata (updating it for every file operation).
 The MetadataManager class is responsible for keeping track of all the operations performed on log files by recording them in a metadata file.
 This file contains details about actions like creating, moving, archiving, and deleting log files.
 Metadata provides a useful audit trail,